Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Generalized eigenvectors for

-Regarding the right-side sums, $\Phi(x^2\scp_n)$ contributes nothing when $n\geq 3$ because the summation interval of $i=0$ to $2-n$ is empty.
-When $n=1$ or $n=2$ the right-side sum contributes monomials of degree 3 or 4, respectively.
-Either way, we may ignore this sum.
-The right-side sum from $-\Phi(x^{p+1}\scp_n)$ is Here we replace $2^{p+1}$ with $2^2$ and expand and distribute $(x^2-\kappa)^n$.
+Regarding the right-side sums, $\Phi(x^2\scp_{2,n})$ contributes nothing when $n\geq 3$ because the summation interval of $i=0$ to $2-n$ is empty.
+When $n=1$ or $n=2$ the right-side sum contributes monomials of degree 3 or 4, respectively, which also do not contribute to the coefficient of $x^{2i}$.
+The right-side sum from $\Phi(x^{p+1}\scp_{2,n})$ is Here we replace $2^{p+1}$ with $2^2$ and expand and distribute $(x^2-\kappa)^n$.
 Collecting all terms of degree $2i$ gives